Trauma-Informed Care

 Safety

-Safety means that throughout the organization, the people we serve and the people we work with, feel physically and emotionally safe.
-Not only is the physical setting safe, but interpersonal interactions also promote a sense of safety.
+Throughout the organization, the people we serve and the people we work with feel physically and emotionally safe.
+Not only is the physical setting safe, but interpersonal interactions also promote a sense of psychological and phsyical safety.
 We strive to understand safety from the perspective of the people we serve.

 Trustworthiness and Transparency

-Trustworthiness and transparency are critical elements of trauma-informed care.
-The goal is to build and maintain trust with people served and their family members, among staff and leadership, and with all others involved in the organization.
-This is about building a culture of honesty, where people follow through on their commitments to each other and the people they serve.
+We build and maintain trust with people served by our organization and their family members, among staff and leadership, and with all other stakeholders and partners.
+We have a culture of honesty, where people follow through on their commitments to each other and the people we serve.

 Peer Support

-Peers are people with lived experiences of trauma.
-If we’re working with children, we may involve adults who experienced trauma and children or family members of children who experienced traumatic events.
-A trauma-informed organization includes peers in service delivery and ensures they have input into how services are designed and offered.
-SAMHSA tells us that “Peer support and mutual self-help are key vehicles for establishing safety and hope, building trust, enhancing collaboration, and utilizing stories and lived experience to promote recovery and healing.”
+We value the insights and knowledge of people with lived experiences of trauma.
+If we’re working with children, we strive to involve adults who experienced trauma and children or family members of children who experienced traumatic events.
+We include peers in service delivery and ensure they have input into how services are designed and offered.

 Collaboration and Mutuality

-Collaboration and mutuality is about placing importance on partnering and leveling power differences between ourselves and the people we serve and among organizational staff, recognizing that healing happens in relationships and in the meaningful sharing of power and decision-making.
-Everyone, especially the person receiving services, has a role to play in deciding what services are needed and how they are delivered.
-Through collaboration and mutuality, survivors experience the return of control and agency that trauma removed.
+We value partnering and leveling power differences between ourselves and the people we serve and among organizational staff, recognizing that healing happens in relationships and in the meaningful sharing of power and decision-making.
+Everyone, especially the people we serve, has a role to play in deciding what services are needed and how they are delivered.
+We promote a sense of control and agency in others.

 Empowerment, Voice, and Choice

-Empowerment and choice means recognizing and building on people’s strengths and experiences and cultivating a culture that upholds the centrality of the people served.
-It means demonstrating a belief in resilience, and in the ability of individuals, organizations, and communities to heal.
-Trauma-informed organizations and professionals focus on shared decision-making, identify and offer choices for service delivery, and listen to understand the meaningful goals of the people they serve.
+We recognize and celebrate the strengths of others and uphold the centrality of the people we serve.
+We believe in resilience, and in the ability of individuals, organizations, and communities to heal, and we focus on shared decision-making, identify and offer choices for service delivery, and listen to understand the meaningful goals of the people we serve.

 Cultural, Historical, and Gender Issues

-Trauma-informed organizations acknowledge and respond to cultural, historical, and gender issues.
-And it’s actually a balancing act that we recognize has some inherent tensions built into it.
-They balance the need to understand, honor, and respond to cultural and intersectional differences and offer culturally competent and gender responsive services while at the same time moving past cultural stereotypes and biases in their expectations and service delivery.
+We acknowledge and respond to cultural, historical, and gender issues, balancing the need to understand, honor, and respond to cultural and intersectional differences and offer culturally competent and gender responsive services while at the same time moving past cultural stereotypes and biases in our expectations and service delivery.

 Top Resources on Trauma-Informed Care